Dr. F.H. Wigmore Regional Hospital

 No private hyperbaric clinics are operating in Saskatchewan as of April 2026.
 The province has only the publicly funded chamber at Dr. F.H.
 Wigmore Regional Hospital in Moose Jaw.

-Saskatchewan references the 14 Health Canada-recognised conditions, which include carbon monoxide poisoning, decompression sickness, gas embolism, gas gangrene, necrotising soft-tissue infections, crush injury, severe anaemia, intracranial abscess, central retinal artery occlusion, sudden sensorineural hearing loss, problem wounds, late effects of radiation, compromised grafts and flaps, refractory osteomyelitis, and thermal burns.
+Saskatchewan references the 14 Health Canada-recognised conditions: carbon monoxide poisoning, decompression sickness, gas or air embolism, gas gangrene, necrotising soft-tissue infections, crush injury, severe anaemia, sudden sensorineural hearing loss, problem wounds, soft-tissue radiation necrosis, radiation damage affecting bone, compromised grafts and flaps, refractory osteomyelitis, and thermal burns.
+Intracranial abscess (UHMS Indication #8) and central retinal artery occlusion (a sub-presentation of arterial insufficiency) are additional UHMS-listed uses treated at some Canadian hospital hyperbaric programmes, not among the named Health Canada 14.

 Most chronic indications require a course of 20 to 40 daily sessions, with some radiation indications requiring up to 60 sessions.
 Each session typically lasts 90 to 120 minutes.
 Acute emergencies may require only one or a few treatments.